How it differs from the unified API

 What’s covered today

-The data layer currently covers the Accounting unified API only.
-Within that scope, the standard accounting resources are available:- Folders
+The data layer covers the Accounting, Point of Sale and Banking unified APIs.
+Within each, the standard resources are available: Accounting- Folders

 - Chart of accounts (ledger accounts)